• LAUNCH YOUR DREAM

 These past few days my Achilles-inner-child and my Catherine-confident-outer-adult have raged a mighty mental battle with each other over this event.
 Achilles reminds me how much I’ve changed physically since being diagnosed with Hashimotos – don’t I get that the camera adds on 200 more pounds?
 She would rather I didn’t venture out into the world so publicly . . . so scarily.
 While the adult Catherine yells back at her to calm down and take a chill pill (which is really me meditating twice a day).

-I should know better and just ignore Achilles, for she is the child who also urges me to eat bread because it will calm my nerves and make me sleepy, even though bread is the last thing I should ever have – just Google Hashimotos and gluten and you’ll see – bread to a Hashimotos patient is like sun bathing to a skin cancer patient.
+I should know better and just ignore Achilles, for she is the child who also urges me to eat bread because it will calm my nerves and make me sleepy, even though bread is the last thing I should ever have – just Google Hashimotos and gluten and you’ll see – bread to a Hashimotos patient is like sunbathing to a skin cancer patient.
 It’s definitely not good for you.

-She is also the one who will tell me that I can’t do certain things, or I shouldn’t do them, or will always be first to question changes that move me out of my comfort zone, stretching me to become more.
-Ignite is just the event to bring her out in full-on tantrum, as she quips Thursday night that I will never be able to find the right twenty slides to go with a speech.
+She is also the one who will tell me that I can’t do certain things, or I shouldn’t do them, or will always be the first to question changes that move me out of my comfort zone, stretching me to become more.
+Ignite is just the event to bring her out in a full-on tantrum, as she quips Thursday night that I will never be able to find the right twenty slides to go with a speech.

 I ignore her as best I can, until I was putting the finishing touches on my speech and matching it with my final engaging images, when she suddenly shouts, “I don’t think these are that funny . . . will they even understand the correlation? . . . you haven’t done anything like this in years . . .
 WHAT WERE YOU THINKING BY AGREEING TO DO THIS?
 ARE YOU MAD? . . .
 STOP!
 YOU ARE SCARING ME!
 STOP!
 EMAIL THEM AND CANCEL!”

-Deep breathing ensued.
+Deep breathing ensues

-I managed to find final images in spite of her negativity, put together my 5 minute story, figure out the timing and email it to one of the event coordinators on time, all while she tried to convince me otherwise.
+I managed to find final images in spite of her negativity, put together my 5-minute story, figure out the timing and email it to one of the event coordinators on time, all while she tried to convince me otherwise.
 However, it did take me four days to silence her in my head long enough to sit down and actually do it.

 My Achilles child’s real name is F E A R.